Snowflake-Coder-H2o/Blacket-Utility/README.md

-# Blacket-Utility
+# Blax-Utility
-Modifications and scripts I've made :P
+Some cool stuff I've made for the site Blax. https://blacket.org/ - current domain for Blax https://blax.org/ - future domain for Blax